 If you are deploying Microsoft Teams but don’t want it to start on login, or force users to login to disable the auto start then you can do it after installation of Teams simply by editing a file.
 The file is located in the install location of the Teams installer, by default is it here: 1 %programfiles% (x86)\Teams Installer\setup.json The contents of the file should be as follows:

-Really simple log on/off auditing utility Logon Audit Utility can also be downloaded from: The Microsoft PowerShell Gallery GitHub Please consider supporting my work: Sign up using Patreon.
-Support with a one-time payment using PayPal.
-If you’d like to get in touch with me please leave a comment, send me a tweet or DM, or send me a message via my contact form. -Mike Features and Requirements The utility is meant to be run on the client machine.
+Really simple log on/off auditing utility For full change log and more information, visit my site.
+Logon Audit Utility is available from: GitHub The Microsoft PowerShell Gallery Please consider supporting my work: Sign up using Patreon.
+Support with a one-time donation using PayPal.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.

 If you use Microsoft Teams you may want to be able to send information from external services.
 There are many apps that can be added to teams to accomplish this but what if you have an internal system or custom script and you want it’s output to be sent to Teams?
 Well, there’s an app for that too.
 You can add the Incoming Webhook app to your Teams instance and configure where and who it should deposit information as.

 With this utility I set out to generate a status report of network attached devices from a CSV file.
 This utility is very similar to my Windows Server Status Monitor PowerShell Utility, except the functionality is limited to ping responses and so is ideal for both Windows based and non-Windows devices.
 This utility is available to download from GitHub, the Microsoft TechNet Gallery and PowerShell Gallery.
-If you’d like to get in touch with me please use the comments, Twitter (you can tweet me and my DMs are open) or my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server.